 Indonesia country brief

-The relationship between Australia and Indonesia has never been stronger.
-Australia and Indonesia are close neighbours with a highly productive relationship that encompasses political, security, commercial, environmental, cultural and people-to-people links.
+Indonesia is one of Australia’s most important bilateral relationships.
+Our countries enjoy a highly productive partnership that encompasses political, security, commercial and people-to-people links.
 The strength of the relationship can be seen in the depth and breadth of high level exchanges between leaders, ministers and prominent people of both countries.

-Australia and Indonesia cooperate in practical ways on a wide range of international issues, including counter-terrorism, people smuggling, climate change and interfaith dialogue.
-Australia is committed to a long-term development partnership with Indonesia.
-In 2011-2012, Australia’s assistance to Indonesia will be worth an estimated $558 million, making it our largest bilateral aid program.
+Australia and Indonesia cooperate in practical ways on a wide range of international and regional issues particularly in multilateral forums such as the East Asia Summit, the G20 and APEC.
+Australia is also a committed to a long-term development partnership with Indonesia.
+In 2012-2013, Australia’s assistance to Indonesia will be worth an estimated $540.1 million, making it our largest bilateral aid program.

-Close cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006),which provides a treaty-level framework for addressing traditional and non-traditional security challenges.
+Close cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006), which provides a treaty-level framework for addressing traditional and non-traditional security challenges.
+Australia and Indonesia signed a Defence Cooperation Arrangement in September 2012 and have agreed to increase defence collaboration.

 Government and politics